What Is Preventive Care?

 To answer your questions, we’ve compiled some preventive care guidelines so you can know what plans may be available to you, the services you may want to include in your care plan and what costs you may face.

 According to the Centers for Disease Control (CDC), seven out of every 10 deaths among Americans every year are due to chronic diseases, of which many are preventable.
-By using preventive care, many Americans can stop these illnesses before they become major health problems.what is preventive care statistics
+By using preventive care, Americans can stop these illnesses before they become major health problems.

 What Is Preventive Care?

 Preventive care refers to services intended to prevent illnesses before you feel sick or become aware of any symptoms.
-The purpose of preventive care is shifting the focus for patients from treating illnesses to maintaining good health and wellness.
+The purpose of preventive care is to shift the focus from treating illnesses to maintaining good health and wellness.

 What Is Included in Preventive Care?